CodeRanger1998/dataEngineeringProject0/README.md

 ## Assignment Description:
 This assignment involves extracting incident data from the Norman, Oklahoma police department's website, reformatting it, and storing it in an SQLite database.
 The extracted data includes fields such as Date/Time, Incident Number, Location, Nature, and Incident ORI.
 The project is implemented in Python 3 and involves downloading PDF files, parsing them, creating a SQLite database, and generating incident summaries.

+## Approach to Developing the Code

+### Understanding the Requirements

+The first step in developing the code was to thoroughly understand the requirements specified in the assignment prompt.
+This involved identifying the key tasks such as extracting incident data from PDF files, storing it in a SQLite database, and generating incident summaries.

+### Planning the Project Structure

+Once the requirements were clear, I planned the structure of the project.
+This included organizing the code into modules and functions, defining the database schema, and outlining the workflow for data extraction and processing.

+### Implementing the Functions

+With the project structure in place, I began implementing the individual functions required to fulfill the tasks.
+These functions included:
+- `sqlConnect(dbName)`: Connects to an SQLite database and creates the necessary table.
+- `insertData(con, incidents)`: Inserts incident data into the SQLite database.
+- `getDataFromSQLite(con)`: Retrieves data from the SQLite database.
+- `convertPdfDataToJSON(pdfData)`: Parses PDF data to extract incident information using regular expressions.
+- `getDataFromWeb(urlString)`: Fetches PDF data from a web URL.

+### Writing Tests

+To ensure the correctness and robustness of the code, I wrote test functions to validate each function's behavior.
+These test functions covered various scenarios, including database operations, web data retrieval, and PDF parsing.

+### Debugging and Refinement

+Throughout the development process, I continuously debugged the code and refined the implementation to address any issues or edge cases encountered.
+This involved thorough testing, error handling, and optimization where necessary.

 ## How to Install:
 Clone the repository: